 Transport from Airport to City Centre:

-From the airport it takes 15 minutes to arrive into the city centre on the metro or train.
+From the airport, it takes 15 minutes to arrive in the city centre on the metro or train.

-The cost is 38 DKK, which is approximately:
+The cost is 38 DKK, which is approximate:

 $5.73 (US dollars)